cwshugg/plado/README.md

         * Every time I create a work item, add a comment that @'s my teammates

 * All things list-able will be filterable by regex

-#### Command-Line Options

-* `--format` - This sets the output format for any given object being dumped to the terminal.
-Options are:
-    * `pretty` - The default option, which uses colors and nice formatting to show the information in a pleasant way
-    * `json` - Outputs *only* JSON, so it can be easily parsed by a machine.

-### Extra Features

-Some extra ideas for features once the important stuff is done.

-* Threading: implement daemon mode to have a configurable number of threads that events can be sent to for processing.